jphp-group/jphp/README.md

 Our project started in October 2013.
 There were a few reasons for that:

-1. Ability to use java libraries in PHP
+1. Ability to use java libraries in PHP ([own extensions](#own-extensions) + [other](https://github.com/jphp-group/awesome-jphp))
-2. Upgrading performance via JIT and JVM
-3. Replacing the ugly runtime library of Zend PHP with a better runtime library.
+2. Replacing the ugly runtime library of Zend PHP with a better runtime library.
-4. Using the PHP language not only on the web
+3. Using the PHP language not only on the web
-5. Also: unicode for strings and threads
+4. Multithreading like in Java and C#.
+5. Unicode Strings (Full Support for UTF-8, UTF-16).
+6. Able to use on Android and for creating Desktop GUI Applications.

 ### Features